skyczhao/algorithm/README.md

         ugly, just use BFS.
     * soj1006
         stupid, wrong use of strcpy, strcmp, and maybe just compare two string by index
+    * soj1009
+        a big pit! don't use file I/O
+        but you can learn that using fgets and strtok
+        don't use pow, it can't generate long long int, for C, but I haven't been tring it in C++
 2. soj1046
     * be careful for the long description
         (number of quarters, number of periods that would be returned, minimum quarters)